Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR: Method

-To reduce complexity, we posit that the main token sequence and its branching alternatives, as shown in Figure \ref{fig:alternative}, dominate the probability contribution, where the main token sequence is produced by applying model tokenization on the byte string and the alternative tokens are essentially look-aheads for potential main tokens that may emerge as the decoding progresses.
+This complexity can still be greatly reduced, by eliminating terms with near 0 probability.
+We posit that the main token sequence and its branching alternatives, as shown in Figure \ref{fig:alternative}, dominate the probability contribution.
+The main token sequence is produced by applying model tokenization on the byte string and the alternative tokens are essentially look-aheads for potential main tokens that may emerge as the decoding progresses.
 The significance of the main token sequence is justified by its alignment with the model's inputs during the original pretraining phase; any other slicing method is penalized in terms of probability due to its lack of representation in the training data.
-Based on this assumption, we can narrow down the search for token sequences that meet the criteria of $\{T_s\}\texttt{.prefix}=\{B_l\}$ to only the main token sequence and its branching alternative tokens.
-We define the main token sequence as $\{\hat{T}_s\}$.
+Based on this assumption, we can narrow down the search for token sequences that meet the criteria of $\bigl(\{T^{(m)}_s\}\texttt{.pref}=\{B_l\} \texttt{~AND~} T^{(m)}_{<s}\texttt{.pref}\neq\{B_l\}\bigl)$ to only the main token sequence and its branching alternative tokens.
+We define the main token sequence as $\{\hat{T}^{(m)}_s\}$.
 Given this simplification, we can approximate the byte-level probability $\mathbb{P}_m(\{B_l\}, \mathcal{Z}^{(m)})$ by considering only the main token sequence and its immediate alternatives that share the same prefix with the byte sequence $\{B_l\}$.
 This approximation significantly reduces the computational complexity to $\mathcal{O}(V\times S)$ and is expressed in the following equation:

-where $t$ represents an alternative token that could follow the sequence $\hat{T}_{<s}$ and meet the criteria of $\{T_s\}\texttt{.prefix}=\{B_l\}$.
-Eventually, substituting Equation \eqref{eq-our} into \eqref{eq-byte-fuse} can realize generative fusion decoding (GFD).
+where $t$ represents an alternative token from the token set of the modality $m$.
+We use $\{\hat{T}^{(m)}_{<s}, t\}$ to denote the concatenated sequence of $\hat{T}^{(m)}_{<s}$ and $t$, and this sequence must meet the criteria of leading with $\{B_l\}$ to be considered.
+Eventually, by substituting Equation \eqref{eq-our} into $\mathbb{P}_{m}(\{B_l\}, \mathcal{Z}^{(m)})$ of \eqref{eq-byte-fuse}, we have successfully realized generative fusion decoding (GFD).
+We show that this function is incrementally calculable in Appendix~\ref{sec:rec-gfd}, and thus yields the same time complexity as standard LLM rescoring without branching.

 In summary, our proposed method for conditional text generation, GFD, through late fusion and byte-level probability transformation offers a novel way to integrate the outputs of multiple models with different token spaces.
 By transforming token-level probabilities to byte-level probabilities and focusing on the most probable token sequences, we can efficiently fuse model outputs.